MHa55anY/orchestrator-service/README.md

 Response Sequence: Client <-- PORT9000 <-- PORT9001 <-- PORT10000

 **Directions for installing the gRPC dependencies:**
+Install all dependencies by running "make install" in the terminal OR by following the below steps:
 1. Ensure pip is updated -> python -m pip install --upgrade pip
 2. Install gRPC using pip by running -> python -m pip install grpcio
 3. Next, install the grpc tools required by running -> python -m pip install grpcio-tools